Zd092718/zdpasswordgenerator/README.md

 <br>

 ## About the project
 This is a password generator that uses random characters to generate a password and show it on the main page.
+It utilizes Javascript as the primary language.
+I used a loop to generate a password based off of certain conditions inputted by the user regarding which characters they would like to use in their randomized password.

 ### How to view project

-To view this project, simply go to https://github.com/Zd092718/zdpasswordgenerator to view the finished product.
+To view this project, simply go to https://zd092718.github.io/zdpasswordgenerator/ to view the finished product.

 To see the code for the site: